dblanchard/Mentor-Minutes/README.md

 - We can start fresh or iterate however you like

 ### Workflow
-1. Share in advance anything you want me to know or ask (see some inspiration below).
+1. Share in advance anything you want me to know or ask (see some [inspiration below](#Example-things-to-share)).
-    - If you don't have specifics you want to cover, I'll ask you some standard questions (also below).
+    - If you don't have specifics you want to cover, I'll ask you some [standard questions](#example-standard-questions).

 1. Let me know what format you want:
     - Just record five straight minutes (no retakes)